-Policy debate paper (10%): In week 11 we will debate the merits of foreign aid in class.
+Policy brief (10%): In week 12 we will debate the merits of foreign aid in class.
 The proposition is the following: "Development aid from wealthy nations to poor nations should be significantly increased so as to ultimately improve conditions for the world's poor."
 [Last name A-L argues affirmative.
 Last Name M-Z argues negative.]
-Along with the in-class debate preparation, you will prepare a policy brief paper (500 words max) which synthesizes your thoughts on the question: "What, if any, are the merits of giving foreign aid for international development?"
-Due date: March 23.
+Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What, if any, are the merits of giving foreign aid for international development?"
+Due date: March 30.

-Final paper (30%): As a final exercise, students will be asked to select a topic from their own life experience and/or fieldwork and write an analysis of this topic based on the various themes, concepts and readings covered in class.
-The paper should make connections to class topics covered during the semester and their previous work.
+Final paper (30%): For this paper, students will select a topic (e.g. a theoretical issue, thematic area, or case study), which can include a topic from their own life experience or fieldwork, that deals with a particular aspect of development and write an analysis of this topic based on the various themes, concepts and readings covered in class.
 This final paper should be seen as representing the capstone of student thinking on the course.
+Students are expected to submit a proposal including an abstract, outline, and bibliography by April 6.
 Additionally, graduate students will be asked to give an individual presentation on their paper during the final class period.
 This in-class sharing is to provide an opportunity for group reflection and analysis of the various life experiences individuals have in the fields of Global Development and Peacebuilding.
 Due date: Apr 27.